KamaljeetSahoo/Project-Aperture/README.md

 </li></br>
 <li>Image extraction from pdfs  – If the user wants to see the images in a pdf, all they have to do is upload the pdf and then the images are extracted and displayed.
 </li></br>
-<liSearch image in pdf- The user can search and images and f the image is present in a pdf then they wil be shown the pdf where there will be option for the user to download the pdf as well.
+<li>Search image in pdf- The user can search and images and f the image is present in a pdf then they wil be shown the pdf where there will be option for the user to download the pdf as well.
 </li></br>
 </ol>